 Data Spill Management Guide

-Download CSOC Protect Notice, Data Spill Management Guide (PDF), August 2012
+Download ACSC Protect: Data Spill Management Guide (PDF), August 2012

 - A data spill is the accidental or deliberate exposure of classified, sensitive or official information into an uncontrolled or unauthorised environment or to persons without a need-to-know.
 A data spill is sometimes referred to as unintentional information disclosure or a data leak.